dsa-ou/allowed/README.md

 ```bash
 python allowed.py 05_submission.py
 ```
-also checks the submisison against the constructs introduced in units 1–5.
+also checks the submission against the constructs introduced in units 1–5.
 However, if the file name starts with a number that isn't the intended unit, you must provide it, e.g. if the file name starts with the number of the assignment, not of the unit: